 - Gloves (optional) – Wrist length white gloves.

 Poodle Skirt History

-White wrist length gloves were also worn for dress up occasions.
-Women wore them daily when going out but teens only wore them to church or a party.
+White wrist length gloves were also worn for dress-up occasions.
+Women wore them daily when going out, but teens only wore them to church or a party.
 It is rare to see vintage pictures of teens in poodles skirt wearing gloves but I do love them as an accessory.
 Shop gloves.

 Speaking of accessories, poodle skirts looked best with a wide cinch belt, matte leather belt or shiny vinyl belt that matched the skirt.
 The belt both nipped in the waist and held down blouses that were prone to riding up.
 Knit tops and sweaters that were worn over skirt bands did not need belts.
 Belts that contrasted with the skirt color could also be worn but were less common.
-When coordinated with other accessories such as neck scarf, gloves and necklace, white or black belts look very stylish.
+When coordinated with other accessories such as a neck scarf, gloves, and a necklace, white or black belts look very stylish.
 Shop 1950s belts here.

 Need help with your Poodle skirt outfit?
 Ask us anytime.